Condensation, Damp and Mould

 Landlords should:

-- carry out repairs to make good any defects identified at the property
+- Carry out repairs to make good any defects identified at the property.

-- avoid using wallpaper in bathrooms and kitchens
+- Avoid using wallpaper in bathrooms and kitchens.

-- provide mechanical ventilation with a humidity sensor
+- Supply ventilation with a humidity sensor.

 Other types of damp